SimoneVizzuso/xtream-ai-assignment-engineer/src/challenge four/Architecture.md

 # Challenge 4

 I opted to use Amazon as my provider, specifically the SageMaker service.
+Every time I'll refer to "the service" I'll be referring to SageMaker.

 ## Configure the data storage